10 FREE Ways to Market Your Business This Christmas

 10. Small Business Saturday

-This event runs on a specific day each year and this year it's the 5th of December.
+This event runs on a specific day each year and this year it's the 4th of December and it's not too late to register your business.
 There's loads of info on their website including a marketing pack and a nationwide bus tour so check it out.
 Many high streets now incorporate Small Business Saturday into their marketing with lots of independent shops participating by offering deals and discounts.
-If it's too late to take part this year why not add it to your list for marketing activities next year.
+If it's too late for your business to take part this year why not add it to your list for marketing activities next year.

 Now, where did I stash the mince pies...